Above Freezing Temperatures Could Cause Big Headaches from Frozen Pipes

 - Apply heat directly to the pipe.
 You can use electric heating pads or towels soaked in hot water, applied directly to the outsides of the pipes.
 Space heaters and hair dryers can also be used to blow hot air onto them, under no circumstances should you try to use an open flame.

 - Keep applying heat until full water pressure has been restored.

-With temperatures being above freezing on Sunday and Monday, if you have pipes in your home or business that you have been unable to thaw we offer these tips:
+With temperatures being above freezing towards the end of the week, if you have pipes in your home or business that you have been unable to thaw we offer these tips:

 - Stay at home if you can and be aware of the sound of running water.
 If you will be gone, turn off your water until you return.

 - Make sure you know where to turn off the water to the whole house.
 Even a short period of water coming into a home can cause thousands of dollars’ worth of damage.